mtumilowicz/java-spring-boot-oauth2-oidc-pkce-workshop/README.txt

         * if the token is long, it slows the request
         * the longer the token, the more time the cryptographic algorithm needs for signing it

+    * there’s 4 algorithms that can be used to sign a JWT (seal our envelope):
+        * HMAC (symmetric)
+        * RSA (asymmetric)
+        * ESDSA (asymmetric)
+        * None (no signature)
+            * not supposed to be used for a production environment
+        * ideal configuration: disable all algorithms that are not being used and specially
+            * substitution attack
+                1. attacker authenticates to a web server with valid credentials
+                1. web server generates a JWT and signs it with an RSA private key
+                1. JWT is passed on to the attacker
+                1. attacker tampers with the JWT
+                    1. downloads the public key
+                        * public key is exposed on an endpoint such as /.well-known/jwks.json
+                    1. changes JWT
+                    1. signs the JWT with the exposed public key
+                    1. changes the encryption algorithm to HMAC
+                    1. sends the request across
+                1. tampered JWT has been signed with the exposed public key, and the algorithm in use is HMAC, the JWT gets validated
+                    * HMAC is a symmetrical encryption

 ## oauth2
 * delegated authorization
     * how can I allow an app to access my data without necessarily giving it my password?
     * authorization is the ability of an external app to access resources
     * example: Spotify trying to access your facebook friends list to import it into Spotify
 * implementations: Keycloak or Okta
-* defines four roles:
+* defines four roles
     * Resource Owner
         * the user himself
+        * entity that can agree to provide access to a protected resource
     * Client
         * application requesting access to a resource server
+        * typically web application calling an api or an api calling an api
     * Authorization Server
+        * stores the user's and client's credentials
+            * client credentials: allows known applications to be authorized by it
         * server issuing access token to the client
         * token will be used for the client to request the resource server
-        * stores the user’s and client’s credentials
-            * client credentials: allows known applications to be authorized by it
     * Resource Server
         * server hosting protected data
             * example: Facebook hosting your profile and personal information